AFLplusplus/AFLplusplus/README.md

 (some might be deprecated or unsupported):

 Speeding up fuzzing:
- * [libfiowrapper](https://github.com/marekzmyslowski/libfiowrapper) - if you cannot use stdin or in-memory fuzzing, this emulates file reading, recommended.
+ * [libfiowrapper](https://github.com/marekzmyslowski/libfiowrapper) - if the function you want to fuzz requires loading a file, this allows using the shared memory testcase feature :-) - recommended.

 Minimization of test cases:
  * [afl-pytmin](https://github.com/ilsani/afl-pytmin) - a wrapper for afl-tmin that tries to speed up the process of minimization of a single test case by using many CPU cores.